 In 2014 the St Bart’s Riverside congregation was created and now meets in Hayesfield Lower School.
 We believe God wants us to continue to meet in our main church but also plant new congregations in and around the city of Bath.

-Ian Lewis and his wife Linda have worked at St Bart’s for over 25 years.
+In October 2022, Vicar Ian Lewis and his wife Linda retired after working at St Bart’s for over 31 years.